-- Considered and approved the Business Sustainability Development part which will be disclosed in the Annual Registration Statement / Annual Report 2023 (Form 56-1 One Report); - Considered and approved the value chain of the Company's; - Prepared a report on duties of the SD Committee during the past year to propose to the shareholders as well as to disclose in the Annual Registration Statement / Annual Report 2023 (Form 56-1 One Report); - Considered and conducted the SD Committee self-evaluation for 2023, that there are 4 topics as 1) the structure and qualifications 2) meeting 3) roles and responsibilities and development and 4) training of the SD Committee.
-The assessment results are "Very Good" in order to used for improving with aims to have sustainable development and increase efficiency of the operations; - · Considered and approved the appointment of sustainable development working team.
+- Considered and approved the Business Sustainability Development part which will be disclosed in the Annual Registration Statement / Annual Report 2024 (Form 56-1 One Report); - Prepared a report on duties of the SD Committee during the past year to propose to the shareholders as well as to disclose in the Annual Registration Statement / Annual Report 2024 (Form 56-1 One Report); - · Considered to assign a working group of the SD Committee to attend the training on various ESG issues; - Considered and conducted the SD Committee self-evaluation for 2024, that there are 4 topics as 1) the structure and qualifications 2) meeting 3) roles and responsibilities and development and 4) training of the SD Committee.
+The assessment results are "Excellent" in order to use for improving with aims to have sustainable development and increase efficiency of the operations.